TaigaWalk/Curated-RSS-Feeds/README.md

 ## GitHub Actions Workflows

+**🎯 PRIMARY DEPLOYMENT METHOD: This system is designed to run via GitHub Actions using GitHub Secrets for secure credential management.**

 Each RSS source has its own GitHub Actions workflow that can be triggered manually:

 - **🔄 BleepingComputer RSS Filter** - `.github/workflows/rss-filter-bleeping.yml`